agomoll/Insurance-Cross-Sell-/README.md

 <img src="Resources/screenshots/age_by_interest.png"  width=75%>

-It also appears that people with newer vehicles are more interested in health insurance than older vehicles (>2 years).
+It also appears that people with newer vehicles ( <2 years old) are more interested in health insurance than older vehicles ( >2 years old).
 <img src="Resources/screenshots/car_age_by_interest.png"  width=75%>